 The British Army in Gibraltar

 The British Overseas Territory of Gibraltar is a rocky headland on the southern coast of the Iberian Peninsula.
-It has an area of just over 2 square miles and a population of 30,000.
-It enjoys a strategic location at the western entrance to the Mediterranean, where the straits between Europe and Africa are only 14 km wide.
+It has an area of just over two square miles and a population of 30,000.
+It enjoys a strategic location at the western entrance to the Mediterranean, where the straits between Europe and Africa are only 14 km wide

-In 1991 the last UK based infantry battalion left Gibraltar and its role of defending and securing the Rock was taken up by the Royal Gibraltar Regiment.
-In addition to the Regiment, there are Army sub-units in Gibraltar with responsibility for signals and infrastructure, and several Army posts in the tri-Service Headquarters.
-Along with the other Services, the Army in Gibraltar retains the Rock as a Permanent Joint Operating Base for UK operations in the region.
+In 1991 the last UK-based infantry battalion left Gibraltar and the role of defending and securing the Rock was taken up by the Royal Gibraltar Regiment.
+In addition to the Regiment, there are Army sub-units in Gibraltar with responsibility for signals and infrastructure, and several Army posts in the tri-service headquarters.
+Along with the other services, the Army in Gibraltar retains the Rock as a Permanent Joint Operating Base for UK operations in the region.

 Gibraltar is well situated to observe shipping channels through the straits and it could dominate the western entrance to the Mediterranean in time of war.